LucaKingu/Bachelors-in-Software-Development-Thesis/README.md

 [![Watch the video](https://img.youtube.com/vi/tp8pi4UB_aA/0.jpg)](https://youtu.be/tp8pi4UB_aA)

+The seeker is able to go through the wall by positioning itself correctly, this is because it exploits the game engine through a fixed floating-point error which I had not seen as a deveolper.

+---
 ## Any futher information such as environment set-up, methodologies, analysis etc can be found in the thesis itself via 'Thesis.pdf'!
 Do not hesitate to contact me should you have any questions or professional feedback as I am always looking to grow. 😁  ##